Guide to the June 2 primaries: Can Biden officially clinch the nomination?

 Rep. Kweisi Mfume, D-Md., took over late Rep. Elijah Cummings' seat in the state's 7th Congressional District earlier this year in a special election.
 Mfume, a civil rights icon like Cummings, formerly held the seat in the 1990s before leaving to be the president of the National Association for the Advancement of Colored People (NAACP).

-But his victory in a February Democratic primary and then an April the special election that was held by mail didn't tamp down Democratic interest in that House seat, and he faces several challengers on Tuesday, including Cummings' widow, Maya Rockeymoore-Cummings.
+But his victory in a February Democratic primary and then an April special election that was held by mail didn't tamp down Democratic interest in that House seat, and he faces several challengers on Tuesday, including Cummings' widow, Maya Rockeymoore-Cummings.

 Mfume is the favorite in the primary and is raking in most of the endorsements, but Rockeymoore-Cummings' campaign has amplified reports from the Baltimore Sun of a decade-plus old allegation of sexual harassment against Mfume from his time at the NAACP.